-- Adding mental health counseling to an existing, successful Comprehensive Risk Counseling Services (CRCS) program.
+- Adding mental health counselling to an existing, successful Comprehensive Risk Counselling Services (CRCS) program.

 - Training staff to focus on issues related to clients who have been incarcerated and funding a support group for the formerly incarcerated addressing linkages to care.

-- Adding linguistically and culturally appropriate resources (e.g., a Spanish-speaking staff member and materials) for adherence education and counseling.
+- Adding linguistically and culturally appropriate resources (e.g., a Spanish-speaking staff member and materials) for adherence education and counselling.